-As the Director of Information Systems Security at Advantage Technology, I am charged with leading our Information Security Services team on behalf of our customers.
+As a cybersecurity consultant at Advantage Technology, I am charged with leading our Information Security Services team on behalf of our customers.
 We deliver a number of advisory services in addition to security compliance testing, awareness training, and other professional security services.
 I have nearly 20 years of industry experience in information security, with a strong background in security operations, applied threat intelligence, policy development, operational procedure development, incident management, malware research, network defense architectures, network penetration testing, intrusion prevention technologies, endpoint protection and analysis and counterintelligence control operations.

 Before coming to Advantage Technology, I was the Director of Global Threat Intelligence for one of the largest private security firms in the world.
 I assisted in architecting and developing security automation/orchestration platforms, enhanced threat analysis and a real-world simulation testing framework (a framework for structured security testing to validate the effectiveness of security products).
 In my role with the Global Threat Intelligence team, I led the development of dark web research methodologies and industry specific honeypots for intelligence research.

 As a former Principal Security Consultant for for a prestigious security firm, I provided a wide range of tactical services to clients in multiple industries including law enforcement, state and federal government, medical, financial, oil and gas, energy, entertainment, and gaming.
 This experience included architecture and policy review, vulnerability detection and exploitation, physical security assessments, social engineering exercises, targeted phishing attacks, application testing, wireless security testing and incident response services.